python/devguide/developer-workflow/stdlib.rst

 the community for solving the problem the module is intended for.

-The development of the module must move into Python's infrastructure (i.e., the module is no longer directly maintained outside of Python).
+The development of the module must move into Python's infrastructure (that is, the module is no longer directly maintained outside of Python).
 This prevents a divergence between the code that is included in the stdlib and that which is released outside the stdlib (typically done to provide the module to older versions of Python).
 It also removes the burden of forcing